Leisure

 Chair-based Exercises for healthy ageing – contact tel: 642668 or 650912

 Manx Carriage Driving 4 Disabled – a group branch of the National RDA Organisation. www.mcd4d.org , facebook ‘Manx Carriage Driving 4 Disabled’.
 We offer clients the opportunity to spend time with our therapy pony or driving a pony.
 We aim to adapt to the clients needs, regardless of the disability or impairment, to provide an enriching experience.
 Our clients are a wide range of ages(6 to 106) and they come to us with sensory, physical, behavioral, memory limitations just to name a few!
-Tel: 322431 email is info@MCD4D.org
+Tel: 322431 email is info@MCD4D.org, view www.mcd4d.org

+Sailing for the Disabled: Provides sailing opportunities for people with a wide range of disabilities on a modern large cruising yacht which has special adaptions to assist those less mobile.
 Membership is available to those with disabilities and also to helpers without.
 Also provides sailing to organisations and groups who assist people with disabilities.
 For more information www.sftd-iom.com Tel.
-471666 Email Membership@manx.net
+07624 471222, Email crewmaster@sftd-iom.com

 Swimming:

 National Sports Centre, Douglas, provides access to all pool areas for customers with disabilities, a hoist is available to gain access to both the leisure and competition pool.
 Please do not hesitate to ask if you require assistance.
 The staff are always happy to help.
+The NSC also have a programme of other activities suitable for those with disabilities.

 Southern, Western and Ramsey Swimming Pool now offer weekly rehabilitation swimming sessions for ALL individuals with disabilities, health-related needs or recovery from injury.
-Northern Pool: see http://northernswimmingpool.com or contact tel: 812852

 Southern Swimming Pool also has disabled access and facilities.
 Contact tel: 823930, email southernswimmingpool@manx.net or view www.southernswimmingpool.im for more details.